wothke/uade-2.13/emscripten/README.md

 - The callback.js library provides JavaScript functionalities that are directly compilied into the emulator (mainly used for the interactions with the "native" JavaScript portions of the player).

+## Known Limitation

+Not all Eagleplayer players will work: Some rely on the Amiga's "audio device" which is NOT available in UADE.

 ## License

 This library is free software; you can redistribute it and/or modify it